alex-sandercock/Capturing_genomic_diversity/README.md

 ## Background

-This script was developed for the American_chestnut_landscape_genomics manuscript.
-The aim was to develop a method for estimating the number of trees to sample from a population in order to capture a predifined percentage of diversity within a breeding population.
-Specifically, we sought to capture the adaptive diversity from Adaptive Units within TACF chestnut breeding program to deveop locally adapted, blight-resistent American chestnut trees.
+This script was developed for the American chestnut landscape genomics manuscript.
+The aim was to develop a method for estimating the number of trees to sample from a population in order to capture a predefined percentage of diversity within a breeding population.
+Specifically, we sought to capture the adaptive diversity from Adaptive Units within TACF chestnut breeding program to develop locally adapted, blight-resistent American chestnut trees.

+The preprint for the article can be found at bioRxiv: https://doi.org/10.1101/2023.05.30.542850

 ## Getting Started